Career & Technology Classes

 The Advanced Technology Complex (ATC) is dedicated to providing students of Denton County with an outstanding career and technical educational opportunity, designed to help students enter the work force and/or prepare them for their future education at college.
 Here at DHS students either provide their own transportation or they take a bus from the campus.
 For 2019/2020, the ATC starts at 8:25am (much earlier than DHS hours) so students needing the bus must arrive DHS before 8:00am (before normal buses arrive), afternoon bus transportation is after A lunch.
 For recent schedule change updates, see Mrs. Holladay to be on Remind 101.
 More details to come regarding transportation in 2020/2021 school year.

 ** Attention 9th, 10th and 11th graders.
-There are some classes that have REQUIRED meetings in order to be in the program, click here for details **
+There are some classes that have REQUIRED meetings in order to be in the program.
+Courses like Cosmetology, Health, EMT, Fire or HVAC, click here for details **

-For additional information about the ATC Campus, classes& 2020 fees, click here.
+For additional information about the ATC Campus, classes & 2021 fees, click here.

 Architecture Principles of Arch & Arch Design 1 (10-12) two creditsArchitectural Design II (11-12) two creditsPracticum in Architecture Design (12) two creditsHVAC I (11-12) Dual Credit two credits at DHS through NCTC